anjo-mi/Bank_ii/README.md

 Interchange these files in the package.json script to run accordingly:
    * /questionByCategory
    * /questionById
-- All Jest Test Suites are ran via the same command: `npm run test`
+- All Other Jest Test Suites are ran via the same command: `npm run test`
 - Playwright Tests are ran by Category
    * Displays: `npm run test:displays`
    * Errors: `npm run test:errors`